In 1910, Harry Houdini, the world's biggest live act, came to Melbourne. He performed magic, flew a plane, and jumped into the Yarra River.

 A month after his jump into the Yarra, Houdini took his plane to Digger’s Rest, a small town about 30km north of Melbourne.

 Unsuccessful flight attempts were made on March 17.

-Houdini stayed in Digger’s Rest for a few days, and flew successfully several more times, once for as long as 7 minutes.
+Houdini stayed in Digger’s Rest for a few days, and flew successfully several more times.
 At the time, the press reported it was the first successful manned flight ever achieved in Australia, and further plaudits were heaped on the visiting magician.

 Decades later, historians would unearth a claim disputing Houdini’s hold to this record.

 Fred Jones, a South Australian farmer, claimed in 1943 he had witnessed his neighbour, Fred Custance, fly an imported American monoplane the day before Houdini, on March 17.
 As Fred Jones is the only witness to this event, the claim remains disputed.

 The remainder of Houdini’s shows in Melbourne were sold out, the tour overall a wild success.
 Houdini then moved on to other cities, and flew again in Sydney and Brisbane.

 At the end of his Australian tour, Houdini sold the plane.
 He reportedly never flew again.